Siege of Madrid: Stabilisation of front

 The battle petered out in December, with both sides exhausted.
 A frontline stabilised in the city, running from the Nationalist salient over the River Manzanares, in the University City, through the Casa de Campo park, and through the streets of the Carabanchel area Madrid was subjected to a sporadic artillery and aerial bombardment, and food became short as the winter went on.
 The UGT transferred some vital industries to metro tunnels under the city that were not in use.
-Franco's final action of 1936 was to attempt to cut off the road to Corunna, north-east of Madrid, as the first step towards surrounding the Spanish capital.
+Franco's final action of 1936 was to attempt to cut off the road to Corunna, north-west of Madrid, as the first step towards surrounding the Spanish capital.
 The resulting Battle of the Corunna Road also resulted in a stalemate.

 The casualties inflicted in the Battle of Madrid were never accurately counted, but the British historian Hugh Thomas estimated that they were a total about 10,000 for both sides and the civilian population.
+They were not ready to fight in the war.

 Battles around Madrid (1937)

 After the Battle of Madrid, the Republican government tried to reorganise its armed forces from a collection of militias into a regular army, the People's Republican Army.
 That was achieved by integrating the militias into the structures of the elements of the prewar army that had sided with the Republic.
 In theory, it reduced the power of political parties relative to the government, but in practice, it increased the influence of the Communist Party, which led the implementation of the policy through the loyal, disciplined and militarized units of its Antifascist Worker and Peasant Militias (MAOC).
 Also close to the Communist Party were the Soviet arms providers and foreign volunteers and advisers, both groups providing much of the practical military experience on the Republican side.
 The party, therefore, had a disproportionate influence in the appointment of military commanders and the setting of military policy.

-In 1937 were two major battles in the immediate area around Madrid, the Battle of Jarama (January to February) and the Battle of Brunete (July).
+In 1937, there were two major battles in the immediate area around Madrid, the Battle of Jarama (January to February) and the Battle of Brunete (July).
 In addition, two other battles were fought further afield as part of the Nationalist campaign to take the capital: in March, at Guadalajara and at the end of December at Teruel, both north east of Madrid.

 The first battle in early 1937 had Franco try to cross the River Jarama to cut off the road between Madrid and Valencia, where the Republicans had moved their government.
 The results were inconclusive.
 Franco's troops managed to get onto the east bank of the Jarama but failed to sever communications between Madrid and Valencia.
 Casualties on both sides were heavy, estimates of losses ranging from 6,000 to 20,000 on each side.